 Any other type of offensive, obscene or discriminatory material, criminal material or material which is liable to cause distress or embarrassment to the Trust, Academy or others.

 If indecent images of children are discovered at the premises or on the Trust’s equipment/devices, an immediate referral should be made to [Tier] (unless they are implicated) and the external Designated Officer (DO) and, if relevant, the police contacted.
 The images/equipment should be secured, should not be used by others and should be isolated from the network.
 There should be no attempt to view, tamper with or delete the images as this could jeopardise any necessary criminal investigation.
-If the images are of children are known to the Trust, a referral should also be made to children’s social care in accordance with local arrangements.
+If the images are of children who are known to the Trust, a referral should also be made to children’s social care in accordance with local arrangements.

 The contents of our ICT resources and communications systems are the Trust’s property.
 Therefore, adults should have no expectation of privacy in any message, files, data, document, facsimile, telephone conversation, social media post, conversation or message, or any other kind of information or communications transmitted to, received or printed from, or stored or recorded on our electronic information and communications systems.